 - Strong password policies: require users to create strong, unique passwords and regularly update them.

-- Multi-factor authentication: implement an additional layer of security, such as SMS or email verification, to ensure that only authorized employees can access the system.
+- Multi-factor authentication: implement an additional layer of security, such as SMS or email verification and DMARC setup, to ensure that only authorized employees can access the system.

 - Regularly review and update user permissions: ensure that users have the appropriate level of access and remove it for terminated employees.